bloodmc/cemu_graphic_packs/index.md

 ### **Download Instructions**

 Only download the graphic packs from the buttons above.
-Please delete the old ones first before adding in the new ones.
+Please delete any old graphic packs first before extracting the zip and moving it's files into your Cemu `graphicPacks` folder.

-**Missing the resolution packs on this Github?
-That's because we now automatically build the resolution packs.
-Follow the download instructions to download them for all the supported resolutions.**
+Afterwards, you'll need to enable the graphic packs in the Cemu interface.

+##### **If you want Graphic Packs for versions under Cemu 1.8.0 you'll need to use legacy packs, which you can download [here](https://github.com/slashiee/cemu_graphic_packs/releases/download/1/graphicPacks.zip).**

+### **FAQ's and help**
 For Breath of the Wild specific help, please refer to [this FAQ](https://{{site.github.owner_name}}.github.io/cemu_graphic_packs/botw).
 For Graphic pack descriptions, please refer to [this Cemu wiki page](http://compat.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild_Graphic_Packs).
-For other games see ['I need help'](#i-need-help).
+For help creating your own graphic packs, see ['I need help'](#i-need-help).

-##### Keep in mind that all of these graphic packs are a work in progress.
-##### If there's a resolution missing it's because it was done on purpose and the game natively runs on that resolution.
-##### If you want Graphic Packs for < Cemu 1.8.0 you need to use legacy packs, which you can download [here](https://github.com/slashiee/cemu_graphic_packs/releases/download/1/graphicPacks.zip).
+To answer a commonly asked question: The 219 and 489 behind the graphic pack folders are 21:9 and 48:9 aspect ratio's respectively.

 ### **Games that currently have graphic packs (with native resolution)**
 #### We don't build resolution packs for the native resolution the game runs at.